Housatonic State Forest

-Housatonic State Forest is a Connecticut state forest occupying 10894 acre in the towns of Sharon, Canaan, Cornwall, and North Canaan.
+Housatonic State Forest is a Connecticut state forest occupying 11,284 acre in the towns of Sharon, Canaan, Cornwall, North Canaan, Salisbury and Norfolk.
 The state forest includes two Connecticut natural area preserves, Gold's Pines and Canaan Mountain, and is the only Connecticut state forest that includes a portion of the Appalachian Trail.
 The forest is open for hiking, hunting, mountain biking, and snowmobiling.